marymclark/InformationStation/README.md

 When you are ready to run the server, please execute the following in your command line:

 	. runServer.sh

 Keeping Database Current
 ------------------------

-Make sure you have flask migrate installed.
-To install:
+Make sure you have flask migrate installed, which should be installed during the automatic setup from `requirements.txt`.
+To separately install:

 	sudo pip install flask-migrate